amazon-archives/ask-sdk-frameworks-java/ask-sdk-mvc/README.md

 ### Response Interceptor

-Resolves a [request interceptor](http://ask-sdk-java-javadocs.s3-website-us-west-2.amazonaws.com/com/amazon/ask/dispatcher/request/interceptor/ResponseInterceptor.html) for a controller's method.
+Resolves a [response interceptor](http://ask-sdk-java-javadocs.s3-website-us-west-2.amazonaws.com/com/amazon/ask/dispatcher/request/interceptor/ResponseInterceptor.html) for a controller's method.

 **Example**: print a message if the method is annotated with `@PrintInterceptor`: